pegasd/puppet-cron/REFERENCE.md

 # Reference

 ## Classes
-* [`cron`](#cron): cron class. .
-This is the main entry point into all cron-related resources on. the host.
+* [`cron`](#cron): This is the main entry point into all cron-related resources on. the host.
 And because of its "tidiness", be very careful to manage evertyhing. that is needed through this class and related resources.
 * [`cron::config`](#cronconfig): Various cron configuration files
-* [`cron::install`](#croninstall): This class handles cron packages..
-Avoid modifying and using private classes directly.
+* [`cron::install`](#croninstall): This class handles cron packages.
-* [`cron::purge`](#cronpurge): This is where all the magic happens..
+* [`cron::purge`](#cronpurge): This is where all the purging magic happens..
 Purge unmanaged cron jobs and also, optionally, purge /etc/cron.d directory
 * [`cron::remove`](#cronremove): This class handles removal of all cron-related resources..
 Avoid modifying and using private classes directly.
 * [`cron::service`](#cronservice): This class handles cron service..
 Avoid modifying and using private classes directly.
 ## Defined types
 * [`cron::job`](#cronjob): cron job resource
-* [`cron::whitelist`](#cronwhitelist): cron::whitelist resource. .
-Use it to whitelist any system cron jobs you don't want this module to touch..
-This will make sure /etc/cron.d/JOB_NAME won't get deleted or modified.
+* [`cron::whitelist`](#cronwhitelist): Use this to whitelist any system cron jobs you don't want this module to touch..
+This will make sure `/etc/cron.d/${title}` won't get deleted or modified.
 ## Functions
 * [`cron::prep4cron`](#cronprep4cron): cron::prep4cron function. .
 This functions prepares any cron::job custom timing value to be. used as Puppet internal cron's resource argument
 ## Classes